How Warren Zevon Finally Broke Through With ‘Excitable Boy’

 Warren Zevon finally broke through the gates of the mainstream to become a commercial success with his third album, Excitable Boy.

 Zevon had been kicking around the music business since the mid-'60s.
 He started off as a struggling songwriter and session musician who turned a few heads penning songs for the Turtles, and issued a couple great singles with singer Violet Santangelo under the name Lyme & Cybelle.

 The album received great reviews, elevating Zevon to the upper echelon of the rock world, albeit only temporarily.
-It went on to crack the Billboard Top 10, and was certified Gold (500,000 copies sold) shortly after its release.
+Excitable Boy went on to crack the Billboard Top 10, and was certified gold shortly after its release.